 Everyone involved with Northeast Thing is expected to show respect towards the attendees, campground staff, the general public, and the various communities associated with the Thing.
-This is a family-friendly event; children will be present at many activities and in open spaces, so consider this in your conduct.
-This is a community-driven event and we are individually responsible for making this a safe, enjoyable, and memorable Thing for all.
+This is a family-friendly event; children will be present at many activities and in open spaces, so consider this in your conduct at the event.
+This is a community-driven and supported event and we are individually responsible for making this a safe, enjoyable, and memorable Thing for all.

 The Quick Version

 Northeast Thing is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices — this list is not exhaustive.
 We do not tolerate harassment of Thing attendees in any form.
-Attendees violating these rules may be sanctioned or expelled from the Thing without a refund at the discretion of the Elder Committee.
-If you have a problem on site reach out immediately to any member of the NET Planning Team (in lanyards).
+Attendees violating these rules may be sanctioned or expelled from the Thing without a refund at the discretion of the Executive Board.
+If you have a problem on site reach out immediately to any member of the NET Planning Team (wearing rainbow silicone wristbands).

 The Less Quick Version